Dubai Police

 - Reporting road rage in the UAE or a variation on a theme.
 Especially incidents involving obscene hand gestures.
 There are anecdotal stories of expat residents discovering that they are in trouble for agressive activities that they thought they were on the receiving end of.

 - Reporting a road accident as a witness.
-Again, urban legend indicates that sometimes the police blame the reporter for causing an accident even if the witness thinks they did not have any involvement in the incident, and were just trying to be a good citizen by calling the police.
+Again, urban legend indicates that sometimes the police blame the person reporting the incident for causing an accident, even if the witness thinks they did not have any involvement in the incident, and were just trying to be a good citizen by calling the police.

 - In any country, the police and the justice system invariably have a difficult job sorting out conflicting stories and wondering who to believe when someone is obviously lying, so it's understandable that they don't always get it right.
 Whether expats in the UAE really are victimised, or whether they are just being overly sensitive is difficult to figure out, but if some of the more sensationalist stories in the international press are to be believed, along with coffee shop and pub gossip, Dubai sounds like a wild lawless place that visitors would be well advised to stay away from.
 However, the number of residents and visitors who happily live in and visit Dubai and the UAE seems to contradict that overly broad generalisation.